 -

-The ideal calcium supplement is from an organic source, so that much like nutrients in food, the body will recognize it and utilize it at maximum efficiency, thus preventing detrimental calcium accumulation in the body.
+The ideal calcium supplement contains a highly bioavailable form of calcium, so that much like nutrients in food, the body will recognize it and utilize it at maximum efficiency, thus preventing detrimental calcium accumulation in the body.
 As you know by now, what a calcium supplement can’t do is as important as what a calcium supplement can do.
-Clearly, the body won’t utilize inorganic calcium from rocks the same way it would calcium from a plant.
-Also, with organic calcium, its high bioavailability allows you to take a smaller dose than if you would take rock calcium, which in itself is a benefit.
-But calcium is not the only supplement that’s better if organic.
-All the Foundation Supplements are best when derived from an organic source.
+Clearly, the body won’t utilize calcium from rocks the same way it would calcium from a plant or an amino acid chelate.
+Also, a calcium form with high bioavailability allows you to take a smaller dose than if you would take rock calcium, which in itself is a benefit.

 The Perfect Calcium Supplement that Found Me!

-One of the many product samples I received not long ago was an organic whole food calcium supplement made with Algaecal®, a marine algae, named TrueOsteo™
+One of the many product samples I received not long ago was a plant-based calcium supplement made with Algaecal®, a marine algae, named TrueOsteo™

 The manufacturer requested that I review and possibly endorse it.